rohitdavas/Self_Learning/Deeplearning.ai DeepLearning Specialisation/README.md

-#Hi there,
+# Hi there,
 >this repo contains all the five course of specialisation materials.
->I highly recommend this specialisation .
+>I highly recommend this specialisation for those who know machine learning and are moving to deeplearning.

 Link to the [deeplearning.ai specialisation](https://www.coursera.org/specializations/deep-learning)